Lilyenglert/Track-That/documents/m3-design/main-design-writeup.md

 To conduct our brainstorming, we aggregated ideas and conducted market research.
 Some of our raw ideas and mentions included concepts like:

  * Daily Dashboard
+   * Tile format
+   * Each tile is expandable
    * Like blackboard announcements
- * Show targets
+ * Way to compartmentalize different kinds of things to track when you initially download the app
    * Topics Grids
- * Way to compartmentalize different kinds of things to track when you initially download the app
+ * Can be used to track multiple things → Accessible toggle
    * Variables + subvariables
+ * Is customizable yet not complicated → Not too many options, or ability to add more options/fields
+   * Reminder toggle
- * Arrows to increment and decrement
+   * User sets when to receive
+ * Visualizes quantitative data
+   * Line Charts (weight use over time)
+ * Do we let them choose the chart (Bar, circle, line)?
+    * Increment/Decrement with arrows
+    * Show targets
+ * Something you can take notes with
+   * Allows entries
    * Sticky Notes/Google Keep
    * Sticky Note per each separate topic
    * Can customize each sticky note
- * Visualizations
- * Line Charts (weight use over time)
- * Reminder toggle
- * User sets when to receive

 ## Sketches
 ![sketch 1](images/group-sketch1.jpg)